We offer several graduate-level programs here at the Faculty of Nursing.The following is a brief synopsis of each:

 Doctor of Philosophy (PhD) in Nursing

-In September 2013, Memorial's School of Nursing launched a PhD program.
+In September 2013, Memorial's Faculty of Nursing (formerly School of Nursing) launched a PhD program.
 It's a full-time, on site program that aims to prepare the next generation of nurse researchers and scholars to take their places as leaders in nursing practice, education, research, administration, and policy.

-Our next intake of doctoral students will be in September 2017, with applications due on January 31, 2017 for entry in September 2017.
-Read more about the PhD program
+Our next intake of doctoral students will be in September 2019, with applications due on January 31, 2019 for entry in September 2019.
+Read more about the PhD program.